misa-dd/service-template/README.md

 # please remember to modify the make local-run-pulse target to set the environment variables needed by your tests
 > make local-run-pulse  # run Pulse once

+> make local-deploy-pulse  # deploy Pulse to Kubernetes and run Pulse every minute
+> make local-tail-pulse  # tail the logs from the Pulse pod
+# Note: Press CTRL+C to quit tailing logs
 ```

 ### Health Check